ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-5-2.md

-Chapter 5: Coping with Stress and Anxiety: Techniques for Managing Stress and Anxiety
+Techniques for Managing Stress and Anxiety
 =====================================================================================

 Stress and anxiety are common experiences in life, and they can have a negative impact on our mental and physical health if left unchecked.
 In this chapter, we will explore techniques for managing stress and anxiety with mindful resilience.